gbouras13/plassembler/README.md

 Installation
 ------

+Plassembler is on bioconda.

 The easiest way to install plassembler is via conda.

-`conda install -c gbouras13 plassembler`
+`conda install -c bioconda plassembler`

 or mamba for quicker solving:

-`mamba install -c gbouras13 plassembler`
+`mamba install -c bioconda plassembler`

 This will install all the dependencies along with plassembler.

 Alternatively, the development version of plassembler can be installed manually via github - it may contain untested changes.